post featured image

 These 10 glute exercises use a mini band to keep constant tension on your glutes, which helps to boost your ability to perform everything from squats to box jumps, running and sprints.

-I suggest adding these glute activation exercises to your leg day workout routine (as your warm up).
+I suggest adding these glute activation exercises to your leg day workout (as your warm up).

 Workout Equipment: